jsilvateactm2528/Blueprint-Macropad-jsilvateactm2528/README.md

 ## Features

 * 7 mechanical keys (For macros)
-* 2 EC11 rotary encoder with push button (One change volume and mute and the other rotate to move up or down a list of options on the OLED screen, and press to confirm a choice.)
+* 2 EC11 rotary encoder with push button (One change volume and mute and the other rotate to move up and down a list of options on the OLED screen and press to select one of the options.)
 * 4 pin 128x32 OLED display (At the moment, I don´t know for sure what options I will have in the display.)
 * 5 SK6812 MINI-E LEDs (Just to illuminate the macropad.)
 * Seeed Studio XIAO microcontroller